tmenguy/ha-solcast-solar/README.md

 v4.5.1

 * Add `set_options`/`get_options` actions and deprecate single-purpose actions by @autoSteve
+* Add raised issue when actuals enabled and API limit at maximum by @autoSteve
 * Add Dutch translation by @BDVGitHub
 * Refine `429` storm raised issue by @autoSteve
 * Refine config flow for `429` storm period advice by @autoSteve